What Is It?

 To get the best results, use moisture-retaining creams or ointments after a bath or shower, so that moisture is maintained within the skin surface.
 Petrolatum, lanolin or urea-containing preparations are very helpful in maintaining skin moisture.

-Medicines that promote shedding of skin flakes include lotions or creams that contain lactic acid or other "alpha-hydroxy acids."
+Also helpful are medicines that promote shedding of skin flakes.
+These include lotions or creams that contain lactic acid or other "alpha-hydroxy acids."